would have delivered “El Chapo” and Coronel

 DRAFTING.
-The United States justice captured a couple of weeks ago Emma Coronel, the wife of Joaquín “El Chapo” Guzmán, allegedly for her ties to international drug trafficking.
+A couple of weeks ago, the United States justice captured Emma Coronel, the wife of Joaquín “El Chapo” Guzmán, allegedly for her ties to international drug trafficking.
 However, that event would only be the beginning of a series of events that have revealed the betrayals that exist in the underworld of the mafia.

 According to international media, Coronel, would have managed to make a deal with the authorities to avoid a long sentence.
 Apparently, the woman would expose several “big shots” of the Sinaloa Cartel, including her husband.